'Matrix day one' is a tribute opening title sequence.

 It's been mainly an exercise for me, I wanted to practice the process of creating a title sequence, and by doing so I wanted to honour a great cinematic masterpiece.

-By no means I imply that the amazing work by Richard Greenberg for the opening sequence was not enough, quite the opposite in fact, as I left it basically as it is and created a prologue to it.
+By no means I imply that the amazing work by Richard Greenberg for the opening sequence was not enough, quite the opposite in fact, as I left it basically as it is and created a prologue to

 It's been a great way to practice my skills by celebrating the Matrix franchise, especially in the 20th anniversary since the first release.
 I don't intend to profit from any of these creations.